Zambia, Africa

 Approximately 380 families are on the programmes for rice, maize, or cassava growing, or small business loans.
 This in turn impacts well over 2,000 children who are able to go to school through the hard work of the families who on average have increased yields by over 600%.

 The church extension program has discipled many people in the area, through the local church programs.
-They are currently in the thrid round of the two year course, with the first 2 years having over 60 graduates.
+They are currently in the third round of the two-year course, with the first 2 years having over 60 graduates.

 What We Like About The Partnership